PuneetHeghe/Indian_banks/README.md

 # Indian_banks
 Search banks by either IFSC or City and Bank Name.
 Contains GUI and backend

-Run gui.py in any python 3.7 compiler i.e Anaconda Spyder, Atom etc
+Run only gui.py in any python 3.7 compiler i.e Anaconda Spyder, Atom etc